mahoney1/test/extend_multi_org_3_orgs-amended.md

         awk 'NF {sub(/\r/, ""); printf "%s\\n",$0;}' org3-artifacts/crypto-config/peerOrganizations/org3.example.com/peers/peer0.org3.example.com/tls/ca.crt > /tmp/composer/org3/ca-org3.txt

-2. Go to Org1's temporary directory in `/tmp/composer/org1`, and edit the existing `byfn-network-org1.json` file - we will add Org3's essential config data to this connection profile:
+2. Go to Org1's temporary directory in `/tmp/composer/org1`, and edit the existing `byfn-network-org1.json` file - we will add Org3's essential JSON-formatted config data to this connection profile: If you have issues inserting these stanzas - tip: you can use https://jsonformatter.curiousconcept.com/ to validate your edit session for the connection profile.

 Under `channels` section / stanza - add the two peers as follows, after `peer1.org2` entry (don't forgot to add a comma):